 #51 Adventure into the Far North of Scotland

 Traveling into the far northern reaches of Scotland is an adventure.
 Although the area is relatively remote, there are castles and small villages on the northernmost peninsula.
-Adventuring to the north ranks as one of the top things to do near Inverness, UK.
+Popular attractions in the area north of Inverness are the Dunrobin Castle and Scotland’s northernmost village, John O’Groats.

 Getting There: Driving a car allows the most freedom when adventuring into the far north – but there are buses and trains that get you there, as well.
 Alternatively, guests can join an organized full-day tour that features the all top spots.